DIAL: Decoupling Intent and Action via Latent World Modeling for End-to-End VLA: Experiments

 \section{Experiments}

 In this section, we empirically evaluate DIAL.
 To structure our analysis, we formulate five core research questions:

-\begin{itemize} \item \textbf{Q1 (Performance):} Does DIAL outperform state-of-the-art baselines in task success rate and sample efficiency on the public humanoid simulation benchmark? \item \textbf{Q2 (Architecture):} Which architectural designs are essential for grounding the VLM's high-level intent in low-level control? \item \textbf{Q3 (Scalability):} Can DIAL effectively scale by leveraging heterogeneous human demonstrations to enhance both in-distribution and OOD performance? \item \textbf{Q4 (Robustness):} Can DIAL achieve robust real-world generalization, and what role does the decoupled warmup play in achieving this? \item \textbf{Q5 (Interpretability):} Do the predicted latent foresights capture semantically meaningful, task-relevant dynamics in the VLM's native feature space? \end{itemize}
+\begin{itemize} \item \textbf{Q1 (Performance):} Does DIAL outperform state-of-the-art baselines in task success rate and sample efficiency on the public humanoid simulation benchmark? \item \textbf{Q2 (Architecture):} Which architectural designs are essential for grounding the VLM's high-level intent in low-level control? \item \textbf{Q3 (Scalability):} Can DIAL effectively scale by leveraging heterogeneous human demonstrations to enhance both in-distribution and OOD performance? \item \textbf{Q4 (Robustness):} Can DIAL exhibit robust real-world performance, and what role does the decoupled warmup play in stabilizing the deployment? \item \textbf{Q5 (Interpretability):} Do the predicted latent foresights capture semantically meaningful, task-relevant dynamics in the VLM's native feature space? \end{itemize}